 A video showing some of the RenderView features can be found here.

-The Arnold RenderView window is an interactive rendering (IPR) utility designed to give real-time feedback on any changes made to the scene while solving several limitations of Maya's native Render View.
-A long list of artist-friendly features has been added to help with the shading, lighting and look-dev process, improving interactivity and reducing translation/scene refresh time.
+The Arnold RenderView window is an interactive rendering (IPR) utility designed to give real-time feedback on any changes made to the scene while solving several limitations of the DCC's native render view.
+A long list of artist-friendly features has been added to help with the shading, lighting, and look-dev process, improving interactivity and reducing translation/scene refresh time.
 For example:

 - Smooth, low-latency render updates take place while dragging the mouse rather than at mouse-release time.

-- Picking an object with the mouse selects the object in Maya and highlights it in the RenderView.
+- Picking an object with the mouse selects the object in the viewport and highlights it in the RenderView.

 - Isolate objects, lights, materials, and even individual shader nodes for easier debugging of shading trees.

 - Status bar with comprehensive information about the render in progress and pixel under the cursor.